City of Shreveport steps in to fix potholes after many complaints

 SHREVEPORT, La. – Residents of Delaware Street were frustrated with the amount of potholes surrounding them and planned to take matters into their own hands.

-However, the City finally decided to step in at the last minute.
+However, the city of Shreveport finally stepped in at the last minute.

 “So we decided to take things into our own hands.
 I went yesterday and bought over $300 worth of asphalt to start patching the holes on our street ourselves,” said Mike Gabel, local resident.

-“These are constituents of mine, these are fellow citizens, and I don't want anyone to have to spend their money and their time to go out and fill potholes because their street is unlevel or is not worthy of vehicle traffic,” said City Council member, Jim Taliaferro.
+“These are constituents of mine, these are fellow citizens, and I don't want anyone to have to spend their money and their time to go out and fill potholes because their street is unlevel or is not worthy of vehicle traffic,” said Taliaferro.

-Taliaferro said that the potholes are the responsibility of public works and that he's been in communication with them since February 7, when he initially got the call about Delaware Street.
+Taliaferro said the potholes are the responsibility of public works and he's been in communication with them since Feb.
+7, which is when he initially got the call about Delaware Street.

-Before the plan could be carried out by the residents, the City came in with trucks to fix the damaged road.
+Before the plan could be carried out by the residents, the city workers arrived with trucks to fix the damaged road.

 This left Gable frustrated but relieved that the problem is finally fixed.